-To prepare your snowmobile, refer to an authorized Ski-Doo dealer.
+To prepare your snowmobile, refer to an authorized Ski-Doo dealer, repair shop, or person of your own choosing.

 To facilitate the inspection and ensure adequate lubrication of components, it is recommended to clean the entire vehicle.

 When storage procedure is completed, block muffler with clean rags.